 Interoception is an internal sensory system in which the internal physical and emotional states of the body are noticed, recognised/identified and responded to.
 Interoception skills are required for a range of basic and more advanced functions such as knowing when to go to the toilet, being aware that you are becoming angry or upset and being able to manage your emotions proactively.
 When children and young people have not yet developed interoception skills they will struggle with not only their own emotions but with social interactions and even just being around others may be difficult for them to manage.

-The following resources support the Interception webinar presented during July 2020.
+The following resources support the two Interoception webinars presented during July and August 2020.

 Click the links below to download open access research articles on Interoception.
 References for these articles, and further articles, are available further below: